reneschoonrok/kubernetes-ml-whiteboard/Readme.md

-# Kubernetes deployments through whiteboard and OCR using Tesseract.js
+# A nodejs container with OCR using Tesseract.js

-It is an experiment to try and do OCR client + backend processing fully from a container. <br>

 ## Update 08/01/2020:
 I containerized the demo, so it is much easier to load the demo through minikube for example. <br>